lervag/vimtex-media/README.md

 # VimTeX Media files

 This is a hosting repository for VimTeX media files.
-The main intent is to avoid to clutter the [main VimTeX repository](https://github.com/lervag/vimtex) with large media files.
+The main intent is to avoid cluttering the [main VimTeX repository](https://github.com/lervag/vimtex) with large media files.

 The media files are licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].